Chisimokoye/Charity_Funding_Predictor/README.md

 ### Results: Using bulleted lists and images to support your answers, address the following questions.
 #### What variable(s) are the target(s) for your model?
-IS_SUCCESSFUL— Was the money used effectively? - this is the target variable for my model.
+**IS_SUCCESSFUL**— Was the money used effectively? - this is the target variable for my model.

 #### What variable(s) are the features for your model?
 ![image](https://user-images.githubusercontent.com/99673859/183854453-9f2e4bdf-7bf4-42be-bf50-3c6dc2b199d9.png)